 Rosacea is an inflammatory skin condition that primarily affects the face.
 The traits of this condition—redness of the face, red nose, flushed cheeks, and small red or pus-filled bumps—are frequently mistaken for acne.
-Rosacea is occasionally referred to as adult acne or acne rosacea, but in reality, rosacea has little to do with the pimples and blackheads that so commonly affect teens.
+Rosacea is occasionally referred to as adult acne or acne rosacea, but actually rosacea has little to do with the pimples and blackheads that so commonly affect teens.
 Rosacea can either be a progressive condition or, more commonly, a cystic condition.
 Having cystic rosacea means that it will affect you for a period of time, lessen in intensity, and then flare up again.
 It can cause quite a bit of social anxiety, so knowing how to handle it is important.

 Rosacea primarily affects fair-skinned adults between the ages of 30 and 60.
 Rosacea is more common in women than in men, but men are more likely to get a severe form of the condition (rhinophyma).
 Rhinophyma is a bright red, swollen nose.
 It is commonly thought that this condition was caused by alcoholism, but this is not true.
 Although alcohol can aggravate the condition, it is caused by rosacea.
 Alcohol aggravates rosacea by causing blood to rush to the vessels near the skin’s surface (flushing).

 Avoid things that cause blushing and flushing:

 - Hot foods or beverages